kdaily/aws-cli/proposals/pr-contrib-guide.md

 The AWS CLI GitHub repository is where any user can open issues for bug reports, feature requests, and guidance questions.
 GitHub issues are triaged on a regular basis to determine that they are correctly categorized and express a real and relevant problem or request.
-An answer is provided to the requesting user as soon as possible to acknowledge or resolve the issue.
+An answer is provided as soon as possible to acknowledge or resolve the issue.
 Feature requests are reviewed for general suitability and uniqueness, but are not actively commented on by maintainers to move the feature forward to an implementation unless they are specifically singled out for further review or backlog grooming.

 Users can also open pull requests to propose changes to the code base.
 Pull requests are triaged to determine the code owner and the change proposes